 1.Overcoming the inhibition– Get involved with the audience:

 To best deliver a topic, get involved in the topic head to toe.
 ‘Sink into the topic’ and then talk with a belief in your mind that you’ve to show the audience a new vision, a new path.
 Once you ‘sink into the topic’ and then start to speak, your words would leave a powerful impact.
-Forget about yourself when you are speaking in the audience, make yourself live in the words that you speak.
+Forget about yourself when you are speaking to the audience, make yourself live in the words that you speak.

 2. Hey people “I’m from you and I talk for you”: